manuelarte/manuelarte/README.md

 [![Kubernetes](https://img.shields.io/badge/Kubernetes-326CE5?logo=kubernetes&logoColor=fff)](#)

 ### 🔫 TarkovTeamKillTracker
 A fun and interactive Discord bot designed for Escape From Tarkov players to **log and track team kills among friends**.
-Whenever a team kill is registered, the bot delivers a humorous roast to the guilty player.
-It also had achievements to *"reward"* players for their "friendly fire" incidents.
+Whenever a team kill is registered, the bot delivers a humorous roast to the team killed perpetrator.
+It also had achievements to *"reward"* 🏆 players for their *"friendly fire"*.

 #### Technology stack
 [![Discord](https://img.shields.io/badge/Discord-%235865F2.svg?&logo=discord&logoColor=white)](#)